matthodan/jekyll-asset-pipeline/README.md

 ## How It Works

-Jekyll Asset Pipeline's workflow can be summarized as follows:
+JAPR's workflow can be summarized as follows:

 1. Review site markup for instances of the `css_asset_tag` and `javascript_asset_tag` Liquid tags.
 Each occurrence of either of these tags identifies when a new bundle needs to be created and outlines (via a manifest) which assets to include in the bundle.
 2. Collect raw assets based on the manifest and run them through converters/preprocessors (if necessary) to convert them into valid CSS or JavaScript.